 We also focus on in situ remediation – cleaning up contamination where it lies, rather than the traditional 'dig and dump' approach that has led to an unsustainable growth in landfills in Australia and worldwide.
 Together with a risk-based approach, this potentially saves industry millions, if not billions, of dollars annually and makes clean-up far more feasible and attractive.

-In addition to research, GCER offers PhD and research masters, masters by coursework and honours programs.
-Our students graduate ready to take up challenging positions in the field of environmental risk assessment and remediation of contaminated sites.
+In addition to research, GCER offers a PhD (Environmental Remediation).
+Our candidates graduate ready to take up challenging positions in the field of environmental risk assessment and remediation of contaminated sites.
 We also conducts hands-on workshops and vocational training courses on risk assessment and remediation techniques for environment management professionals.

 Organisations dealing with contaminated sites are welcome to contact GCER about our external consultancy services.